9/11 impacted me more this year than last, thanks to my students.

 I had thought that I would let the day slide by without mentioning it, until I was on my way to class listening to the DJs recall their thoughts and emotions, forcing me to recall mine.

-No one knew what this meant, if we would ever feel safe again, or if we were just watching the beginning of the end of life as we know it.
+No one knew what this meant, if we would ever feel safe again, or if we were just watching the beginning of the end of life as we knew it.
 We knew that civilians and first responders were dying in scary and awful ways.

 Many of us thought about people we knew living or working in New York City, or those we knew were supposed to fly somewhere that day.
 My brother was flying to the west coast that day.
 I was frantic until I heard from him that his flight was grounded in Pittsburgh.
-I was at work.

 I loved my boss and the other women in my office.
 I was sure I would eventually learn new skills from them if I stuck it out, but I was more excited by my lunch break run than by the work I was doing.